nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 1. A new user opens up the application.
 2. TutorBuddy detects that the user does not have a .json file in the data folder.
-3. TutorBuddy shows a list of sample students and sessions to the user.
+3. TutorBuddy is populated with sample students and sessions data.

    Use case ends.